tomwhartung/edison_arduino/README.md

 		poky-edison-glibc-x86_64-edison-image-core2-32-toolchain-1.7.2.manifest
 		poky-edison-glibc-x86_64-edison-image-core2-32-toolchain-1.7.2.sh

+edison-mcusdk-linux64-1.0.10: unzipped edison-mcusdk-linux64-1.0.10.zip
+**	Contains ...

 iot-devkit-prof-dev-image-edison-20160315
 	Contains image flashed to the edison by phoneflashtoollite

 iot_web_linux64
 	Contains version 1.6.5 of the arduino sdk (USE 1.6.8 INSTEAD) Installed version 1.6.5 of the arduino sdk into /opt/intel/arduino (DO NOT USE)

+iss-iot-linux: unpacked iss-iot-linux_03-14-16.tar.bz2
+**	This might actually contain the XDK IoT Edition?!?
+Their links seem to be a bit messed up....

 l_iot_dev_kit_2016.1.027
 	Downloaded from https://software.intel.com/iot/hardware/edison/downloads